 And now, at long last, it’s coming to London.

 Louie’s will be the only Hot Chicken game in town, opening up underneath the equally all-American Red Dog Saloon in Hoxton Square – and whose owners know a thing or two about Southern US-style gorging.
 The aim is to be fully bespoke, and allow everyone to choose their own level of spice, their own cut of chicken, and their own sides.

 Looks like it’ll be worth crossing the road for.

-NOTE: Louie’s is due to open in May.
+NOTE: Louie’s is due to open on 24th May.
 We’ll be back then with the full scoop.
-In the meantime, you can salivate over their Insta feed right HERE.
+In the meantime, you find out more, and make a booking at their website right HERE.